Labelled well-quasi-order for permutation classes: The Substitution Decomposition

 Corollary~\ref{cor-simples-lwqo-finite} and Proposition~\ref{prop-lwqo-fin-basis} imply that every permutation class with only finitely many simple permutations is finitely based.
 This fact was first proved by Albert and Atkinson via a result about substructures of simple relational structures due to Schmerl and Trotter~\cite{schmerl:critically-inde:} \footnote{See Brignall and Vatter~\cite{brignall:a-simple-proof-:} for a proof of Schmerl and Trotter's theorem in the special case of permutations.}.

 \begin{corollary} [Cf. Albert and Atkinson~{\cite[Theorem~9]{albert:simple-permutat:}}] Every permutation class containing only finitely many simple permutations is finitely based. \end{corollary}

 We mention Corollary~\ref{cor-simples-basis-finite} here only for historical interest; it is a much, much weaker result than what Theorem~\ref{thm-subst-closure-lwqo} and Proposition~\ref{prop-lwqo-fin-basis} imply, which is that the substitution closure of \emph{any} lwqo class is finitely based.
-The bases of substitution closures in general have particularly nice forms \footnote{However, in practice it can be difficult to establish precisely what the members of the basis are, and there are frequently infinitely many of them---see Atkinson, Ru\v{s}kuc, and Smith~\cite{atkinson:substitution-cl:} for one such example.}, as shown below; this was another ingredient in Albert and Atkinson's proof of Corollary~\ref{cor-simples-basis-finite}.
+The bases of substitution closures in general have particularly nice forms \footnote{However, in practice it can be difficult to establish precisely what the members of the basis are, and there are frequently infinitely many of them---see Atkinson, Ru\v{s}kuc, and Smith~\cite{atkinson:substitution-cl:} for one such example.}, as shown below.
+This result is another ingredient in Albert and Atkinson's proof of Corollary~\ref{cor-simples-basis-finite} and follows readily from Proposition~\ref{simples-in-substitution-completion}.

-\begin{proposition}[Albert and Atkinson~\cite{albert:simple-permutat:}] The basis of the substitution closure of a class $\C$ consists of the minimal simple permutations not contained in $\C$. \end{proposition}
+\begin{proposition}[Albert and Atkinson~\cite{albert:simple-permutat:}] The basis of the substitution closure of a class~$\C$ consists of the minimal simple permutations not contained in~$\C$. \end{proposition}

-Another result that has been derived from Schmerl and Trotter's theorem and Proposition~\ref{prop-substitution-completion-basis} is the following.
+The result below follows from Schmerl and Trotter's theorem and Proposition~\ref{prop-substitution-completion-basis}.
 We mention this result because it relates to many of the ideas discussed here, though it is not implied by our lwqo results unless Conjecture~\ref{conj-C+1-wqo-C-lwqo} holds.

-\begin{proposition} [Albert, Ru\v{s}kuc, and Vatter~{\cite[Proposition~2.9]{albert:inflations-of-g:}}] If the class $\C^{+1}$ is wqo, then the class $\langle\C\rangle$ is finitely based. \end{proposition}
+\begin{proposition} [Albert, Ru\v{s}kuc, and Vatter~{\cite[Proposition~2.9]{albert:inflations-of-g:}}] If the class~$\C^{+1}$ is wqo, then the class $\langle\C\rangle$ is finitely based. \end{proposition}

 Conjecture~\ref{conj-C+1-wqo-C-lwqo} has a natural analogue to substitution closures, stated below.